sidorov-ka/blade-defect-detection/README.md

 - Images and masks should have matching filenames
 - Normal images don't require masks (all background)
 - Masks should be binary (0=background, 255=defect) or normalized (0-1)
+- Some files in the original dataset may have prefixes like `valid_` in their names (from pre-split validation sets)

+**Dataset Splitting**:
-The dataset can also be pre-split into train/val/test directories.
-If `data/train/`, `data/val/`, and `data/test/` exist, they will be used directly.
-Otherwise, the code automatically splits the dataset 70/15/15.
+- If `data/train/`, `data/val/`, and `data/test/` directories exist, they will be used directly
+- Otherwise, the code automatically splits the dataset 70/15/15 (train/val/test) using a fixed random seed (42)
+- When using automatic splitting, files with prefixes (like `valid_`) may appear in any split, but their original names are preserved

 ### Dataset Statistics

 - **Total size**: ~27 GB
 - **Total files**: ~45,000 images
+- **Original image resolution**: 1024×1024 pixels (from BladeSynth paper)
+- **Training image size**: Configurable via `configs/data/dataset.yaml` (default: 192×192)
 - **Classes**: 4 defect types + background
 - **Format**: PNG images with corresponding mask files
 - **Storage**: Yandex Object Storage (S3-compatible) via DVC